mealal/dockered_k8s_operator/MANUAL_DEPLOYMENT.md

 The script will:
 1. Create the kind cluster with port mappings (extracted from template)
-2. Generate YAML files from templates in `k8s/` to `k8s/generated/`
+2. Process YAML templates from `k8s/` and write results to `k8s/generated/`
-3. Generate TLS certificates
+3. Generate TLS certificates in `certs/`
-4. Apply all configurations
+4. Apply all configurations to the cluster
 5. Deploy the MongoDB replica set with authentication and TLS
 6. Create SCRAM and X509 users
 7. Optionally wait for deployment to complete

+> **Template Processing**: The script reads templates from `k8s/` (e.g., `ops-manager-secret.yaml`),
+> replaces placeholders like `{{PUBLIC_KEY}}` with actual values, and writes the processed
+> files to `k8s/generated/`.
+When deploying manually, you must either process these templates
+> yourself or use the generated files after running the script once.

 > **Note**: To customize member count, MongoDB version, ports, or resources,
 > edit `k8s/mongodb-replicaset.yaml` directly.
 The script extracts these values